millionart/UnityShaderGraphHelper/README.md

 ### Known Issues :

 - The A, O and F keys can only be inputted when the mouse icon is I Beam.
+- Ctrl 0 1 and 2 will not work.

 ## Shortcut Keys：